botlaram/developer/terraform/README.md

     terraform apply
     ```

-## terraform apply -replace=<address>
+## terraform apply -replace

-Terraform apply -replace=<address> command is a more modern approach (introduced in Terraform 0.15) to achieve what terraform taint does but in a single step.
+`terraform apply -replace=<address>` command is a more modern approach (introduced in Terraform 0.15) to achieve what terraform taint does but in a single step.
 It directly forces the replacement of a specific resource during the terraform apply operation.

-Use Case:

-You want to recreate a specific resource immediately without manually tainting it first.
+Use Case: You want to recreate a specific resource immediately without manually tainting it first.
-You need more granular control during a terraform apply, such as replacing a resource as part of a broader plan.

-Workflow:

 Run the Apply Command with Replace: